b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/First Vision/First Vision Concealment.md

 &nbsp;

 ## Historian Joseph Fielding Smith
-Just to level-set before delving in&mdash;we're talking about the church historian named [Joseph Fielding Smith Junior](https://en.wikipedia.org/wiki/Joseph_Fielding_Smith) (1876 - 1972) who would later become the *tenth* president of the LDS church; not to be confused with [Joseph Fielding Smith Senior](https://en.wikipedia.org/wiki/Joseph_F._Smith), the *sixth* president of the church, and nephew to [Joseph Smith Junior](https://en.wikipedia.org/wiki/Joseph_Smith), the *first* president of the LDS church who founded it based on the premise of having a physical visitation of God and Jesus.
+Just to level-set before delving in: we're talking about the church historian named [Joseph Fielding Smith Junior](https://en.wikipedia.org/wiki/Joseph_Fielding_Smith) (1876 - 1972) who would later become the *tenth* president of the LDS church; not to be confused with [Joseph Fielding Smith Senior](https://en.wikipedia.org/wiki/Joseph_F._Smith), the *sixth* president of the church, and nephew to [Joseph Smith Junior](https://en.wikipedia.org/wiki/Joseph_Smith), the *first* president of the LDS church who founded it based on the premise of having a physical visitation of God and Jesus.
 Maybe.

 Hope that clears things up.